-SunSugar Tomato is an annual vegetable plant that is typically grown for its edible qualities.
-It produces small clusters of orange round tomatoes (which are technically 'berries') with a gold blush which are usually ready for picking from late spring to early fall.
+Sungold Tomato is an annual vegetable plant that is typically grown for its edible qualities.
+It produces small clusters of orange round tomatoes (which are technically 'berries') with a gold blush and orange flesh which are usually ready for picking from early summer to mid fall.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
-The tomatoes have a pleasant taste and a juicy texture.
+The tomatoes have an exceptionally sweet taste and a firm texture.